Of might and right, and the future of the world’s art

 Similarly, the legality of purchase is questionable if one side was a conquering force backed by the strength of an empire.
 What fair agreement can be made with with a war machine in the negotiations?

 There is forgiveness to be sought in these great museums, but beyond them, too.

 One misty spring day in England, during her visit to collect Emperor Tewodros II’s hair, Minister Kassaw stood silently in the catacombs of Windsor Castle, a wreath laid by her feet.
 Nearby, a brass plaque reads, “I was a stranger and ye took me in.”

 She stood for minute’s silence in honor of Emperor Tewodros II’s son, Prince Alemayehu, who is buried in the castle’s St. George’s Chapel amongst the kings and queens of England.11 Since 2007, Ethiopia has requested the return of his body so that he might be interned alongside his father, but so far they remain rebuffed by Queen Elizabeth II, who says that while she sympathizes, the prince cannot be exhumed without disturbing the sanctity of the others buried with him.12

-There is no easy path to heal the trauma of our entangled histories, so intertwined by the brutal reign of empires that our dead share the same grave.
-But there is a reckoning upon us that we cannot ignore: to whom does history belong?
+There is no easy path to heal the trauma of our entangled histories, so intertwined by the brutal reign of empires that our dead are forced to share the same grave.
+But there is a reckoning coming that we cannot ignore: to whom does history belong?
 And who will choose its future? ♦

 1 “Prince Alamayu.”
 Royal Collection Trust, 2019, www.rct.uk/collection/themes/trails/black-and-asian-history-and-victorian-britain/prince-alamayu.